digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/ha-in-the-cloud.rst

    :align: center
    :width: 80%

 When there is a failover in the Daml solution, some requests may not succeed.
-Specifically, with the Canton transaction consensus protocol, either a request completes in its entirety or there are no changes.
+Specifically, with the Canton transaction consensus protocol either a request completes in its entirety or there are no changes.
 This means that, although there is no cleanup required for failed requests, the application is responsible for retrying the failed request that did not complete during a failover event.
-The application needs to be designed to handle this scenario which is a common requirement for web based applications.
+The application needs to be designed to handle this scenario (which is a common requirement for web-based applications).

 See the documentation on the metrics `RTO and RPO <../ha-and-scaling/understanding-ha.html#other-common-metrics-rto-and-rpo>`_ for more information.

 Database Options
 ****************

 Each cloud vendor chooses from several PostgreSQL options.
-Selection is ultimately driven by the business requirements which drive the HA requirements which are fulfilled by selecting the appropriate PostgreSQL option.
+Selection is ultimately driven by business requirements, which drive the HA requirements fulfilled by selecting the appropriate PostgreSQL option.
 A managed database selection allows for trade-offs in availability if choosing between an Aurora DB cluster or an Aurora global database.
 Amazon RDS for PostgreSQL is a self-managed option which is more flexible than the managed service.
 Each of these options is introduced below to explore what each can provide in an HA context.

 Although the examples presented here are for AWS, other cloud vendors have similar technologies that are compatible with PostgreSQL.
 Please consult the relevant cloud vendors documentation.